fac22/week4-DAM/README.md

 ![image](https://user-images.githubusercontent.com/76691426/137887237-b3f95c90-be9c-4511-a09f-e1057c4230ec.png)

 - Cypress testing
-  we most use the module.exports to have the test running on cypress. image below:
+  we must use the module.exports to have the test running on cypress. image below:

 ```javascript